 1. Safari – The Best browser for Mac

-When you get a new device, if you already have an existing Apple ID and password set up for iCloud, all of your information will immediately be available on the new device once you connect it to the internet.
+When you get a new device, if you already have an existing Apple ID and password set up for iCloud, all your information will immediately be available on the new device once you connect it to the internet.
 If not, setting up an Apple ID with iCloud is extremely easy.

 ➡ How to change safari background on Mac